Transcendental Meditation technique: Military

-Characterizations
+Characterizations and criticism

 Characterizations of the TM technique vary amongst scholars, clergy, practitioners and governments.
 According to the Maharishi his technique requires no preparation, is simple to do, and can be learned by anyone.
 The technique is described as effortless and without contemplation or concentration Author Peter Russell says trying to control the mind is like trying to go to sleep at night, it won't work.
-He says instead, the TM technique utilises the tendency of the mind to move towards greater satisfaction.
+He says instead, the TM technique utilises the tendency of the mind to move toward greater satisfaction.
 According to TM advocates, the technique is "purely a mechanical, physiological process", the "two-minute ceremony" invokes no deities, the mantras are "sounds without meaning" and the technique "pre-dates Hinduism by 5,000 years".
 Anthony Campbell, author of the book Seven States of Consciousness, writes that TM requires no "special circumstances or preparations" and does "not depend upon belief".
 A 2011 article in Details characterises the TM technique as a "Hindu meditation practice ["stripped"] of its religious baggage" offered "as a systematic, stress-reducing, creativity-building technique".
 Martin Gardner, a mathematician, has referred to TM as "the Hindu cult".
 According to author R.S.
 Bajpai, the Maharishi "secularized the TM [sic] by purging it of all the religious rites and rituals and spiritual mysticism".